-Call it a fierce rivalry or a hyped phenomenon.
-But Sunday’s India-Pakistan encounter at Edgbaston would see two nations worth a population of greater than a 2 billion, persuading their Allah, Bhagwan, and Jesus.
-All for what Wasim Akram stated in the Kapil Sharma show “Kuch bhi ho jaaye inse, India se nahi haarna hai!” with a nodding Sidhu scrutinising the mutual pressure.
+Call it a fierce rivalry or a hyped phenomenon, Sunday’s India-Pakistan encounter at Edgbaston would see two nations worth a population of greater than a 2 billion, persuading their Allah, Bhagwan, and Jesus.
+All for what Wasim Akram stated in the Kapil Sharma show “Kuch bhi ho jaaye, India se nahi haarna hai!” with a nodding Sidhu acknowledging the mutual pressure.
 Tendulkar and Sehwag might have been prodigies of the 90s.
 Only to acquire a divine status when they could shatter the deadly Pakistani pace trio of Shoaib Akhtar, Waqar Younis and Wasim Akram in 2003.

 Beyond the Rivalry: Situation outside the ground